Quick Multi-Robot Motion Planning by Combining Sampling and Search: Introduction

 \section{Introduction}

-Solving a \emph{multi-robot motion planning (MRMP)} problem within realistic time plays a crucial role in the modern and coming automation era, including fleet operations in warehouses~\cite{wurman2008coordinating} as well as collaborative robotic manipulation~\cite{feng2020overview}.
+Solving a \emph{multi-robot motion planning (MRMP)} problem within a realistic timeframe plays a crucial role in the modern and coming automation era, including fleet operations in warehouses~\cite{wurman2008coordinating} as well as collaborative robotic manipulation~\cite{feng2020overview}.
 Nevertheless, the problem is known to be tremendously challenging even with simple settings~\cite{spirakis1984np,hopcroft1984complexity,hearn2005pspace}.
-Filling this gap is a key milestone in robotics.
+Filling this gap is a key milestone in automation.

-Informally, the MRMP problem aims at finding a set of paths for multiple robots.
+Informally, MRMP aims at finding a collection of paths for multiple robots.
 Those paths must be obstacle-free, and also, inter-robot collision-free.
 Single-robot motion planning itself is intractable in general~\cite{reif1979complexity}, furthermore, the specific difficulty of MRMP comes from the second condition.
-As a result, most studies on MRMP decouple the problem into a)~how to find obstacle-free paths and b)~how to manage inter-robot collisions on those paths.
-This decoupling takes the form of \emph{two-phase planning} that first constructs roadmaps then performs \emph{multi-agent search}, finding collision-free paths on those roadmaps~\cite{vsvestka1998coordinated,van2005prioritized,gharbi2009roadmap,wagner2012probabilistic,solovey2016finding,le2018cooperative,solis2021representation,dayan2021near,han2018sear,honig2018trajectory,cohen2019optimal,shome2020drrt}.
-Here, a \emph{roadmap} is a graph that approximates the workspace for robots and is carefully constructed to include obstacle-free paths from initial to goal states.
+As a result, most studies on MRMP decouple the problem into \emph{(i)}~how to find obstacle-free paths and \emph{(ii)}~how to manage inter-robot collisions on those paths.
+This decoupling takes the form of \emph{two-phase planning} that first constructs roadmaps and then performs \emph{multi-agent search}, finding collision-free paths on those roadmaps.
+Here, a \emph{roadmap} is a graph that approximates the workspace for one robot and is carefully constructed to include obstacle-free paths from initial to goal states.
+We can see two-phase planning examples in \cite{vsvestka1998coordinated,solovey2016finding,honig2018trajectory,solis2021representation}, to name just a few.